-Introducing a negative Official Cash Rate (OCR) means we would lower the OCR below zero.
-With a negative OCR, banks would have to pay to keep their settlement balances with the Reserve Bank, rather than earning interest as they would when the OCR is positive.
+Introducing a negative OCR means we would lower the OCR below zero.
+With a negative OCR, banks would have to pay to keep their settlement balances with us, rather than earning interest as they would when the OCR is positive.

 This does not mean those with on-call savings accounts or term deposits would have to pay to keep their money in the bank.
 The negative rates would only apply to banks’ wholesale customers such as other financial firms and large corporates.
 In other countries with negative policy interest rates, deposit rates for households have generally stayed at or above zero, even as other interest rates have declined.
 We expect that this would also be the case in New Zealand.